itisopen-gh-actions/.github/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Cloud Posse, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for ITisOpen, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 ### Your First Code Contribution

-Unsure where to begin contributing to Cloud Posse?
+Unsure where to begin contributing to ITisOpen?
 You can start by looking through issues with the following labels:

 | Label                                                              | Usage   |
 |:-------------------------------------------------------------------|:--------|